chalmerj/comp410-ps_print/README.md

 This is a homework assignment (#1) for COMP410 - Operating Systems at Loyola University.

+### Note:
+This is a delicate program.
+It is my first exposure to writing C. There is essentially no error checking, nor are there any memory protections.
+If the output of PS changes, it will break. **Use with caution.**

 ### Usage
 Can be compiled under Mac OS X or Minix-3, using the included makefile.